Title IX: Prohibiting Sex-Based Discrimination

 Coast Unified School District and the Title IX Coordinator are aware of and acknowledge the new Title IX regulations released on May 6, 2020 and effective as of August 14, 2020.
-We are in the process of reviewing and revising our Title IX policy and practices, which involves hearing from our stake-holders in order to implement a fair, thorough and impartial Title IX complaint process and Coast Unified School District response.
+We have reviewed our policies and practices, which involves hearing from our stake-holders in order to implement a fair, thorough and impartial Title IX complaint process and Coast Unified School District response.

 To report a sexual harassment incident, please reach out to our Title IX Coordinator:

 In addition to Title IX, the California Education Code prohibits discrimination on the basis of sex in schools.
 (California Education Code §§ 220-221.1.)
 Other state and federal laws also prohibit discrimination and ensure equality in education.
 Please refer Gamut Online listed below for an overview of all Coast Unified School District's nondiscrimination policies: Uniform Complaint Procedure (AR 1312.3) and Williams Uniform Complaint Procedure (AR 1312.4)